15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 Cons:

-• The T618 struggles with most GameCube/PS2 titles.
+• The T618 struggles with many GameCube/PS2 titles.

-• A bit on a heavier side due to its aluminum casing.
+• A bit on the heavier side due to its aluminum casing.

-The Anbernic RG405M is the first of a few 4:3 aspect ratio consoles on this list.
-It runs on Android 12 OS, features a Unisoc T618 chipset which nails PS1, N64, Dreamcast and PSP emulation, but can struggle quite a bit with most GameCube/PS2 titles.
-That’s one of the reasons it’s also made it to my top list of this year’s emulator handhelds for this year!
+The Anbernic RG405M is still worth mentioning, even though the newer RG477M now makes it look much older.
+It runs on Android 12 OS, features a Unisoc T618 chipset which nails PS1, N64, Dreamcast and PSP emulation, but can struggle quite a bit with many GameCube/PS2 titles.
+That’s one of the reasons why in my eyes it should be treated more as a discounted 4:3 pick rather than the premium Android option in this category.

-The 4.0″ 640×480 IPS screen, sturdy aluminum shell and the rather large 4500 mAh battery are one of the most important advantages this device has.
-For everything pre-2001 and games designed for 4:3 displays, it’s a great choice, as confirmed by many happy owners of this handheld.
+The 4.0-inch 640×480 IPS screen, sturdy aluminum shell and the rather large 4500 mAh battery are some of the most important advantages this device has.
+For older games designed for 4:3 displays, it’s still a reasonable choice if you find it at the right price.

 Anbernic RG40XXH